 Vino Venue– Unlike anywhere else in town, this restaurant and wine shop offers pour your own glasses with labels from around the world.
 The menu includes dishes like burgers, crab cakes, and brussels sprouts.

 Morelli’s Ice Cream– End the night at this locally owned ice cream chain, located inside Farm Burger.
 They have standard flavors as well as unique ones like Krispy Kreme, strawberry rosewater, and ginger lavender.

 Before spending the weekend in Dunwoody, I knew very little about the attractions.
-But it’s a thriving community for the arts and culture as well as a shopping destination for both boutiques and big name chains.
-Families will also love the public parks and green spaces.
+But it’s a thriving community for the arts and culture as well as a shopping destination for both boutiques and big-name chains.
+Families will also love public parks and green spaces.

 Spruill Gallery– Works of photography and other mediums are featured on the walls of this historic home turned art gallery.
 Their building is painted with the phrase “Everything Will Be Okay,” reassuring passersby and the gift shop sells wares from local makers.

 Stage Door Players– Located next door to Spruill, this group puts on productions of well-known and up-and-coming plays.

 Treetop Quest – Dunwoody– Zip through the trees at this zipline and high ropes obstacle course, which has different courses for ages 4 and up.
 It’s located within Brook Run Park, a 110-acre space with a skate park, dog park, and a community garden.